ABC News Defends Its Epstein Coverage After Leaked Video Of Anchor

 "We would never run away from that," Chris Vlasto, head of investigations for ABC News, tells NPR.
 The network has filed approximately two dozen digital and broadcast stories on Epstein since early 2015, when ABC started talking to the accuser, Virginia Roberts Giuffre.

 Robach's comments in late August 2019 came just two days after an NPR story disclosed the existence of Giuffre's interview and ABC's failure to broadcast it.
-In the video, Robach is sitting on a chair in a studio set for ABC's Good Morning America, at times swinging back and forth while speaking remotely through her microphone with an unseen colleague.
+In the video, Robach is sitting on a chair at a studio set for ABC's Good Morning America, at times swinging back and forth while speaking remotely through her microphone with an unseen colleague.
 It appears to be the early morning hours before broadcast or during advertising breaks.

 "I've had the story for three years," Robach says in the video.
 "We would not put it on the air.
 Um, first of all, I was told, 'Who was Jeffrey Epstein?
 No one know who that is.
 This is a stupid story.'
-Then the Palace found out that we had her whole allegations about Prince Andrew and threatened us a million different ways."
+Then the palace found out that we had her whole allegations about Prince Andrew and threatened us a million different ways."

-Robach goes on to say that Giuffre alluded to others in the interview, including former President Bill Clinton, Harvard University Law Professor Emeritus Alan Dershowitz, and Epstein's former girlfriend, Ghislaine Maxwell.
+Robach goes on to say that Giuffre alluded to others in the interview, including former President Bill Clinton, Harvard University law professor emeritus Alan Dershowitz and Epstein's former girlfriend, Ghislaine Maxwell.
 Giuffre has made similar accusations against all of them also in court documents.
 (All deny any wrongdoing or involvement in Epstein's sex trafficking.)
 Giuffre has said in court papers that she saw Clinton in Epstein's presence but did not witness Clinton participate in any sexual activity.

-"I tried for three years to get it out to no avail and now these new revelations and — I freaking had all of it," Robach says on the tape.
+"I tried for three years to get it out to no avail, and now these new revelations and — I freaking had all of it," Robach says on the tape.
 "I'm so pissed right now.
 Like, every day I get more and more pissed, 'cause I'm just like, 'Oh my God!
 It was — what we had, was unreal.' "

 Dershowitz, who served as one of Epstein's legal advisers, told NPR in August that he had called ABC News in 2015 just before the interview was supposed to have been broadcast to dissuade the network from airing Giuffre's allegations.